Whether you’re a sewing fanatic or a run-of-the-mill crafter, chances are you have some scrap fabric lying around.

 - Fabric scissors

-How to Make a Braided Fabric Scrap Sign
+Instructions to Make a DIY Fabric Scrap Sign

-Regardless of whether you’ve tie-dyed or not, cut a big pile of fabric strips that are pretty darn long.
+Once you’ve selected the fabric, cut a big pile of fabric strips that are pretty darn long.

 And then (shocker), braid them.
 Yep, tie a knot at one end, braid them, and then tie a knot at the other end.

-Once you’ve got the fabric part of this project together, spray paint (or brush paint), your sign however you like!
+Once you’ve got the fabric part of this project together, spray paint (or brush paint), your unfinished wood sign however you like!

-To help keep the letters in place, use small, heavy objects.
+To help keep the letters in place and attach them to the wood board, use small, heavy objects.
 These full food cans worked perfectly for me!

 If you end up with braided fabric that is too long for your sign, just untie the knot at the end, tie a new knot, and cut off the excess fabric.
 Easy!

 Make sure to let the glue thoroughly dry before hanging.
-You don’t want your letters falling off!
+You don’t want the letters falling off!

-This project is really pretty and a perfect way to use up any fabric scraps that you have lying around.
+This project is really pretty and a perfect way to use up any scrap fabric that you have lying around.